Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/plugin-commands.md

 Recalculate the next review time for all already-scheduled notes and cards.

 **How it works:**

 -   Recalculates based on current settings and review history
 -   Applies to all scheduled items in your vault
 -   Useful after changing algorithm or parameters

 **Usage:**

 1. Press Ctrl/Cmd + P
 2. Type "Reschedule"
 3. All items are recalculated

 **Important notes:**

 -   ℹ️ **Note**: "Basically not needed" for most users
 -   **Revert**: Restart Obsidian to restore previous schedule if unsatisfied
 -   **Persistence**: New schedule saves permanently after reviewing your first note/card
 -   **Use case**: Primarily useful when switching algorithms or significantly changing parameters

 **Validates:** Requirements 6.6

 ---

-## Note Tracking Commands
+## Note Tracking CommandManager

 ### Track Note

 Add the current note to the spaced repetition system for review.

 **Usage:**

 1. Open a note you want to track
 2. Press Ctrl/Cmd + P
 3. Type "Track Note"
 4. Note is added to review queue

 **Alternative method:**

 -   Add a review tag (e.g., `#review`) to the note
 -   Flow automatically tracks notes with configured review tags

 **Availability:** Only available for notes that aren't already tracked.